ko1/bs/rubykaigi2025.md

 ### (Dear authors and translators) Call for announcement flyers

 We will have panels behind the bookstore at RubyKaigi 2025 for authors and translators to promote their books, if you would like to use it.

-Authors and translators are invited to.
+* We will only accept flyers from authors and translators.
-A paper of no larger than A4 will be displayed.
+* A paper of no larger than A4 will be displayed.
 Please bring them to the bookshop during the exhibition.
-We will decide where and in what order to post them.
+* We will decide where and in what order to post them.
-The posted items will basically be disposed of at the end of RubyKaigi 2025.
+* The posted items will basically be disposed of at the end of RubyKaigi 2025.
 If not, please collect them before the end of the event.
-We hope that the content will be helpful to RubyKaigi 2025 participants.
+* We hope that the content will be helpful to RubyKaigi 2025 participants.

 ## in Japanese